If you’re a parent facing separation or divorce …

 a total package with ebook and bonuses worth more than $180.00!

 - How Do I Tell the Kids About the Divorce?
 A Create-a-Storybook Guide To Preparing Your Children — With Love!

 - Advice, suggestions, resources from six professional therapists and mediators experienced with family divorce issues

-- FREE 20-minute telephone divorce coaching with Amy Sherman, LMHC,to help you move ahead on the best course of action
+- FREE 30-minute telephone divorce coaching with Rosalind Sedacca, CDC, to help you move ahead on the best course of action

-- FREE How Do I Tell the Kids about the Divorce?
-“Therapeutic Insights Journal” created by Rosalind Sedacca, CCT
+- FREE How Do I Tell the Kids About the Divorce?
+“Therapeutic Insights Journal” created by Rosalind Sedacca, CDC

 - FREE Special Report by C. Paul Wanio, PhD, LMFT: “Signals: Recognizing Signs of Conflict in Your Child”

 Certainly that’s a lot of value for very little money.
 Your family deserves the best you can give them.
 Here’s the perfect way to start building this new chapter in your family life on the strongest foundation … and in the most positive direction.

 Take advantage of the wisdom I’ve gained through my own personal divorce experience and coaching so many others.
 Learn from the cumulative expertise shared by top professionals in the field.
 Reserve your copy of HOW DO I TELL THE KIDS ABOUT THE DIVORCE? – along with all the valuable FREE bonuses – now!
 Just click the link below to get your download today.